-As a result of the pandemic, in mid-March 2020 the School moved to virtual instruction for the remainder of the school year.
-In order to mitigate the impact of the virus, for the 2020-2021 school year, the School has incorporated enhanced social distancing, use of personal protective equipment, testing, and a combination of remote and face-to-face instruction.
+Beginning in July of 2020 through June 2021, we implemented a hybrid learning model that allowed for both virtual and on-site instruction for our scholars, as the need for on-site engagement quickly emerged.
+On-site learning was made possible by enhanced social distancing, use of personal protective equipment, and frequent testing.
+Our virtual learning was facilitated by providing students with the technological resources needed to conduct schooling in a virtual environment.
 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
 External factors, including the duration and intensity of the pandemic, the shape of the economic recovery and its impact on potential government funding, as well as timing and widespread adoption of vaccines, could have an impact on the School's future operating and academic results.